SecretFoundation/docs/node-runners/node-setup/install-sgx.md

 #### Install SGX <a href="#install-sgx" id="install-sgx"></a>

 {% hint style="info" %}
-`sgx_linux_x64_driver_2.11.0_2d2b795.bin` is the latest driver as of August 24th, 2021.
+`sgx_linux_x64_driver_2.11.054c9c4c.bin` is the latest driver as of Jun 7th, 2022.
 Please check under [https://download.01.org/intel-sgx/sgx-linux/](https://download.01.org/intel-sgx/sgx-linux/) that this is still the case.
 If not, please send us a PR or notify us.
 {% endhint %}

 If you are a node runner all you must do to install SGX is to save this as a script and run it.